Tokimon/es-feature-detection/README.md

 so I could decide what to load, so I build this.

 ## Why not just use babel-env?
 `babel-env` is really great tool and should definitely be the first choice.
-Sometimes though you have modules (mostly 3rd party) that you don't want to run through the babel transpiler and as such may some built in features that needs polyfilling but are not detected.
+Sometimes, though, you might have some modules (mostly 3rd party) you don't want to run through the transpiler, but might use some built-in methods that are not necessarily supported by all browsers.
+In this case there are some polyfills that are not detected and added at compile-time.
-So having the `builtins` detection which tells you what polyfills you need to load can be a good backup.
+So having the `builtins` detection which can detect which polyfills you need to load can be a good backup.

-The `syntax` is usefull for when you want to have to separate builds.
-One for newer browsers that understand the new goodies.
-And one that use plain old ES 5 (\*cough\* IE).
+The `syntax` is useful for when you want to have two separate builds: One for newer browsers that understand the new goodies.
+And one that use plain old ES 5.

 ### Ideas?
 Have any ideas, improvement request or bugs you have found, don't hesitate to file an issue in the [issue list](https://github.com/Tokimon/es-feature-detection/issues) or throw me a [PR](https://github.com/Tokimon/es-feature-detection/pulls) if you have done some improvements you want to bring to the script.